nealie/wibble/README.md

 ## Concept

-There are some concepts that I like, but no language uses them all until now:
+There are some concepts that I like, but no language uses them all, until now:

 - Homoiconic - like lisp
 - Stack bacsed - like forth